MalteHerrmann/ResearchTendermint/README.md

 where for each round a new validator is chosen from the validator set to propose a new block.
-This is handled by a deterministic function (not at random), which selects validators in a pattern relating to their bonded assets.
+This is handled by a deterministic function (not at random), which selects validators in a pattern relating to their bonded assets [[p.6 Kwo14]](https://www.semanticscholar.org/paper/Tendermint-%3A-Consensus-without-Mining-Kwon/df62a45f50aac8890453b6991ea115e996c1646e).
-[[p.6 Kwo14]](https://www.semanticscholar.org/paper/Tendermint-%3A-Consensus-without-Mining-Kwon/df62a45f50aac8890453b6991ea115e996c1646e).

 A single round consists of at least three and at most 5 steps: <br>
-*Propose*, *prevote* and *precommit* happen in every round, whereas *commit* and *new height* only occur if consensus on a block was reached.
+*Propose*, *prevote* and *precommit* happen in every round, whereas *commit* and *new height* only occur if consensus on a block was reached [[p.5 Kwo14]](https://www.semanticscholar.org/paper/Tendermint-%3A-Consensus-without-Mining-Kwon/df62a45f50aac8890453b6991ea115e996c1646e).
-[[p.5 Kwo14]](https://www.semanticscholar.org/paper/Tendermint-%3A-Consensus-without-Mining-Kwon/df62a45f50aac8890453b6991ea115e996c1646e).

 In the first round at a new block height